Redirecting Old PDF URLs to New Sitefinity URLs

 🚩 Introduction

-When migrating to a new Sitefinity website, we encountered a need to redirect legacy PDF links from the old URL structure (e.g., xxx.com/en/document/sample.pdf
+When migrating to a new Sitefinity website, we encountered a need to redirect legacy PDF links from the old URL structure (e.g., xxx.com/en/document/sample.pdf) to their new locations.

 By default, Sitefinity stores uploaded documents under the following URL pattern: